dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Take some example text and use the model to predict the next word.
 For instance, if we apply the model to the text *She lives in San*, what word do you think will come next?
 - Apply the model to the integer-encoded text.
 As usual, this gives you (the logits of) a probability distribution over your vocabulary.
 (Make sure that you consider the right position here: if your tokenized input includes an end-of-sentence dummy, you should take the logits at the second-to-last position.)
 - Use <a href="https://pytorch.org/docs/stable/generated/torch.argmax.html"><code>argmax</code></a> to find the index of the highest-scoring item, or <a href="https://pytorch.org/docs/stable/generated/torch.topk.html"><code>topk</code></a> to find the indices and scores of the *k* highest-scoring items.
-- Apply the inverse vocabulary encoder (that you created in Step 1) so that you can understand what words the model thinks are the most likely in this context.
+- Apply the inverse vocabulary encoder (that you created in Part 1) so that you can understand what words the model thinks are the most likely in this context.

 **Make sure that one or more examples of next-word prediction is printed by your Python program and included in the submitted output file.**